jostylr/role-dnd-hybrid/src/rules.md

 to 9 MP.
 They are grown incrementally so another (675-270 = 475)/3 = 158
 experience points yields 10MP.

 SP and MP are regained from short rests.
-1 SP and 5 MP are regained per four minutes of rest.
+1 SP and 5 MP are regained per five minutes of rest.
 This consists of sitting and not doing much more than chit chat and idle hobbies.